Trump Administration Reportedly Targeting Legal Immigrants, Wants To Limit Citizenship

 Sources with knowledge of the plan told NBC that legal immigrants who have been on government welfare programs, including Obamacare, food stamps, children’s health insurance, and other benefits, will be among those targeted by the new laws.

-The proposal, which would not need the greenlight from Congress, is part of Stephen Miller’s plam to reduce the amount of migrants who attain citizenship in the U.S. every year.
+The proposal, which would not need the green light from Congress, is part of Stephen Miller’s plan to reduce the amount of migrants who attain citizenship in the U.S. every year.

 Immigration lawyers estimate that the changes to the laws could affect up to 20 million immigrants living legally in the U.S. and that the plan would mark the biggest shift in the immigration system in the past several decades.
 The changes are predicted to most affect working immigrants who are not making enough money to support their families and rely on government benefits to do so.

-Louis Charles, a Haitian green-card holder, is one of the immigrants who has already had their application for citizenship denied.
+Louis Charles, a Haitian green card holder, is one of the immigrants who has already had their application for citizenship denied.
 He works 80 hours a week as a nursing assistant and relies on government help for his disabled adult daughter.

-Charles is currently awaiting to see if his green-card status will be affected as well.
+Charles is currently waiting to see if his green card status will be affected as well.

 A spokeswoman for the Department of Homeland Security reported on the new plan.